Curt Glaser: Claims for restitution

 Glaser's descendants in Germany, Brazil and the US have successfully petitioned museums and private owners to return artworks.
 Cologne's Ludwig Museum and Amsterdam's Rijksmuseum have both restituted artworks.

-In 2009 the UK Spoliation Advisory Committee considered a claim by Glaser's heirs against the Samuel Courtauld Trust (the Courtauld) for eight drawings acquired by Count Antoine Seilern (Seilern) at an auction of part of Glaser’s collection held in Berlin in May 1933.
+In 2009 the UK Spoliation Advisory Committee considered a claim by Glaser's heirs against the Samuel Courtauld Trust (the Courtauld) for eight drawings acquired by Count Antoine Seilern (Seilern) at an auction of part of Glaser's collection held in Berlin in May 1933.
 The drawings were part of the Princes Gate bequest in 1978 to the Home House Society.
+The Glaser heirs contested the decision.

 In 2012, Glazer's heirs and the Prussian Cultural Heritage Foundation reached an agreement on the division of the works of art held by the State Museums in Berlin from Glazer's property, which had been auctioned off at a lower price.

 On May 9, 2016, a memorial plaque was unveiled in the Berlin Art Library, Berlin-Tiergarten, Matthäikirchplatz 8.

 In 2008 Curt Glaser's heirs made a claim for restitution against the Basel art museum for more than100 drawings and prints, including works by Henri Matisse, Max Beckmann, Auguste Rodin, Marc Chagall, Oskar Kokoschka, Ernst Ludwig Kirchner and Erich Heckel.
 Among the most valuable pieces are two Munch lithographs, “Self Portrait” and “Madonna.”
 The Kustmuseum refused for more than a decade.
-However after the Swiss news media unearthed documents that contradicted the museum's version of events, the museum reversed its position in 2020, agreeing to pay a settlement to Glaser's heir.
+However, after the Swiss news media unearthed documents that contradicted the museum's version of events, the museum reversed its position in 2020, agreeing to pay a settlement to Glaser's heir.

 The German Lost Art Foundation lists 1806 objects that belonged to Glaser and his wife in its database.